code-warrior/gulp-template-for-html-css-sass-js/README.md

 Run `gulp serve` while you’re developing your project.
 This will initiate multiple development-related tasks, then launch your default browser.
 File changes trigger a browser reload.
 Transpiled files (`.js` and `.css`) are written to the `temp` folder.

 For production-ready projects, run `gulp build`, which creates a folder called `prod`.
 This is the folder you’d upload to your server if you were going live with your project.

+---

+## Test Environments

+* macOS Sequoia with Apple M2 Pro chip
+* macOS Ventura with Intel chip
+* PowerShell in Windows 11
+* Cygwin in Windows 11